-Start recording with the Record button, by pressing the R key on the computer keyboard, or with the menu command Action | Record.
+Start recording with the Record button, by pressing the $\mathbf{R}$ key on the computer keyboard, or with the menu command Action | Record.

-The Record command starts the count-in according to the settings that you have made in the Metronome Settings dialog.

-To open the metronome settings, go to Preferences and select the Metronome tab.
-Click on the [Metronome Settings] button.

-In addition to the on-screen countdown, there is an option for a MIDI drum count-in on any drum kit instrument.
-The default note is F#3, hi-hat.

-There is a setting in the Metronome Settings dialog, "Keep these settings permanent (ignore settings stored in .SEQ files)," that will cause RealBand to remember the current metronome settings and ignore any settings stored in .SEQ files.
+in the Metronome Setting ttings, go to Preferences and select the Metronome tab.
+Settings] button.
+Metronome X In addition to the on-screen countdown, there Allow Count in before playback is an option for a MIDI drum count-in on any drum kit instrument.
+The default note is F#3, Metronome shuts off after count in hi-hat.
+Silent Count In □ Keep these settings permanent (ignore settings stored in .SEQ files) MIDI Metronome Channet: 10 Duration: 2 Port: 1 There is a setting in the Metronome Settings dialog, "Keep these settings permanent (ignore settings stored in .SEQ files)," that will cause RealBand to remember the current metronome settings and ignore any settings stored in .SEQ files.